-FemFaith is an intergenerational conversation among three Christian feminists: Kendra Weddle Irons, Melanie Springer Mock, and Letha Dawson Scanzoni.
+FemFaith is an intergenerational conversation among three Christian feminists: Kendra Weddle, Melanie Springer Mock, and Letha Dawson Scanzoni.
 The name comes from our desire to be “feminists, faithfully” and to show how our Christian faith and our feminism connect, draw upon, and foster growth in both areas.
-In the picture above, Kendra is on the left, Letha (center), and Melanie (right).
+In the picture above, Melanie is on the left, Letha (center), and Kendra (right).

 Kendra says she has constantly sought to understand how her feminist convictions have both contributed to her Christian faith and challenged it.
 As a scholar and university professor, her research interests have centered around Christianity in America, women in Christianity, and Methodism.
 Her first book, Preaching on the Plains: Methodist Women Preachers in Kansas, 1920-1956, was published in 2007 by University Press of America.

-Kendra is a member of the EEWC-Christian Feminism Today Executive Council, where she represents the Southwest.
-She is coauthor, with Melanie Springer Mock, of another blog, Ain’t I a Woman: De/Constructing Christian Images.
+Kendra has served on the EEWC-Christian Feminism Today Executive Council.
+She is coauthor of the blog, Ain’t I a Woman: De/Constructing Christian Images, also with Melanie.

-“In my spare time,” Kendra writes, “I enjoy playing ball with my yellow Labrador retriever, Pippi, reading fiction or memoir, and practicing yoga.”
-Many of Kendra’s articles and book reviews appear on the EEWC-Christian Feminism Today website and can be accessed through the search box on the home page.
+“In my spare time,” Kendra writes, “I enjoy playing ball with my dog, reading fiction or memoir, and practicing yoga.”
+Many of Kendra’s articles and book reviews appear on Christian Feminism Today.

 Melanie Springer Mock

-Melanie is also the other half of the writing team Ain’t I a Woman: De/Constructing Christian Images, taking turns with Kendra Irons in posting thought-provoking, challenging, funny, and always engaging posts several times a week.
-Like Kendra, Melanie serves on the EEWC-Christian Feminism Today Executive Council, where she represents the Northwest.
-Among Melanie’s articles accessible through our EEWC-CFT website are “God’s Gift of Motherhood Comes in Different Ways” and “Celebrating Title IX as God’s Good Gift.
+Melanie and Kendra are the writing team of the Ain’t I a Woman: De/Constructing Christian Images blog, posting thought-provoking, challenging, funny, and always engaging posts several times a week.
+Like Kendra, Melanie has served on the EEWC-Christian Feminism Today Executive Council.
+Among Melanie’s articles on Christian Feminism Today are “God’s Gift of Motherhood Comes in Different Ways” and “Celebrating Title IX as God’s Good Gift.